mikiemapo/azure-ebook-guides/docs/README.md

 This repository contains **86 interactive HTML study guides** for the Microsoft Azure Administrator (AZ-104) certification exam.
 All guides are deployed via GitHub Pages and synced to iCloud (Readdle Documents) for offline mobile access.

+**Questioning Method (for all decks):** We use the standardized MCQ/True-False style documented in `Anki-Decks/README.md` (see "Questioning Method (Documented System)").
+Default to MCQ; use True/False only for binary, always/never rules.

 ### Key Features

 - ✅ **Interactive collapsible cards** with toggle animations